Cocoa production in Samoa: New Zealand period

-German Samoa was occupied and administered by New Zealand during and after World War I, from 1914 to 1920.
-The New Zealanders were initially hesitant to use Chinese indentured labor on cocoa plantations, but they were swayed by the rising price of cocoa amid the war, which jumped from £37 to £60 per ton pre-war, to £130 per ton during.
+German Samoa was occupied by New Zealand from 1914 to 1920 as a consequence of World War I. The New Zealanders were initially hesitant to use Chinese indentured labor on cocoa plantations, but they were swayed by the rising price of cocoa during the war, which jumped to per ton from a range of £37 to £60 before.
 Cocoa production in Samoa peaked in 1917 at 1,266 tons.

 In 1924, the then administrator of the Western Samoa mandate George Spafford Richardson announced that Chinese laborers would officially be "free" and no longer indentured.
-However, nothing change in actuality as the workers' new contracts still tied them to the plantations and prevented them from owning land.
+However, nothing changed as the workers' new contracts still tied them to the plantations and prevented them from owning land.
 Nonetheless, the de jure change was done in the spirit of the League of Nations' postwar ambitions, to appease the Chinese Republican government, and to soften relations between China and the United Kingdom, amid labor disputes in Hong Kong and Guangdong.
 The recruitment of Chinese workers to Samoa was banned in 1934, and the New Zealand Labor government began repatriating dozens of Chinese in 1936, despite the protests of plantation owners.
 In 1950, the High Commissioner for Samoa reported that the 171 Chinese workers who had remained on Samoa's cocoa plantations would become free residents.

 Post-independence period

-In the 1960s, commercial cocoa production in Samoa peaked and cocoa became the country's second-largest export earner.
-However, production fell to a handful of farmers by the early 2000s.
+Commercial cocoa production in Samoa peaked in the 1960s, when cocoa was the country's second-largest export earner.
+Cocoa exports began declining in the 1970s due to a combination of falling cocoa prices, inadequate planting materials, smaller and lower-quality yields, infestations by cocoa pod borers (Conopomorpha cramerella), and the spread of black pod disease (Phytophthora palmivora).
+The Samoan government attempted to revitalize the cocoa industry in 1983 by launching a program to plant new Amelonado trees that were higher-yielding and more resistant to diseases, but which produced less flavorful cocoa in comparison to Samoan Trinitario trees.
+In 1990, Cyclone Ofa made landfall in Samoa, causing widespread environmental damage.
+The drought that followed, coupled with low cocoa prices on the global market, decimated the Samoan cocoa industry between 1990 and 2000.

-The industry has seen a revival since 2012, with cocoa exports consistently increasing every year since.
+The cocoa industry has seen a revival since 2012, with exports of cocoa consistently increasing every year since.
 The 2019 Samoa Agriculture Census listed cocoa as a top-five crop of the country, with over 15,923 agricultural households growing it, representing a 19 percent increase over the previous decade.